tonai/react-per-form/doc/docs/api/useWatch.md

 ## Parameters

-`useWatch` takes the name of the fields to watch:
+`useWatch` takes an optional parameter representing the name of the fields to watch:

 - it can be a string for a single field
 - it can be an array a string for multiple fields